 The Savage God by A. Alvarez (1971)

 Alvarez mixes literature, art, philosophy, psychology, sociology, religion, and other disciplines, offering a truly multi-disciplinary overview.
-One passage touched me:
+One passage touched me, even if the realization he describes seems more easily said than done:

 When neither high purpose nor the categorical imperatives of religion will do, the only argument against suicide is life itself.
 You pause and attend: the heart beats in your chest; outside, the trees are thick with new leaves, a swallow dips over them, the light moves, people are going about their business.